All Episodes

 And if it is to be overcome, it's going to take a great deal of course reversing.

-And soon it can take more than one election.
+And soon, it can take more than one election.

 It's going to take many elections.

-And the threat is from within the very system that was to protect us has become the threat.
+The very system that was to protect us has become the threat.

 And I do not understand how there are people that don't see that.